ChoiMuSong/2025W_co_op/README.md

 This repository serves as a personal learning space for:
 - Computer Security and Network for automobile environment
-- Presentation materials and study notes
+- Presentation slides and study notes

 ## Structure

 ```
 .
 ├── presentations/     # PDF presentations
-├── resources/     # Study materials and resources
+├── resources/     	   # Study notes and other resources
 └── README.md          # This file
 ```

 ## Presentations

-All presentation materials (PDF files) are organized in the `presentations/` directory.
-Each presentation covers specific topics related to computer security and networking.
+All presentation materials (PDF files) are placed in the `presentations/` directory.

 For details on how to organize and contribute presentations, see [presentations/README.md](presentations/README.md).

+## resources

+Remaining materials other than the presentation materials are placed in the `resources/` directory.

+This may contain contents as references, study notes, etc.

 ## License